Lelekhoa1812/Water-Meter-Scanner/README.md

 <img src="imgsrc/ui_output.png" alt="Detection completed" style="width: 70%; max-width: 1000px;">

 ## Debugging
-If any field is undetected, an empty string (`""`) is returned for that field, and an error message is logged.
+If any field is undetected, or an unexpected output is extracted an error string (`X`) is returned for that field, and an error message is logged.

 ---